blueconic/node-oom-heapdump/README.md

 * port - optionally, the alternative DevTools protocol port.
 Defaults to 9229.
 Should map on the port given to the --inspect arg.

 # API
-Besides creating heapdumps when an out of memory error occurs, there also is an API for creating heapdumps on request.
+Besides creating heapdumps when an out of memory error occurs, there also is an API for creating heapdumps and CPU profiles on request.
 See below for the currently available API.
+Notice that you cannot create a heapdump while a CPU profile is being generated and vice versa; an Error will be thrown if this is the case.

 ```javascript
 let nodeOomHeapdump = require("node-oom-heapdump")({